KumarRobotics/kr_docs/docs/source/references/hardware.rst

 Network Setup for robots
 ------------------------

-To ensure your robot has continuous and reliable network connection, you should use ``wpa_supplicant`` instead of Ubuntu's network manager (if you are using Ubuntu).
+To ensure your robot has continuous and reliable network connection, you should use ``wpa_supplicant`` if you don't have a display for the robot.

 Here are the steps for setting up ``wpa_supplicant``.